Medha-Kappagantu/MindfulMagic/README.md

 - Magic Bingo: Suggested activities that can help make your day better
 - Pop It: Sounds and pop up images that can help you through a stressful time
 - Reflection Form: A form opened upon opening the app, to help you assess how you are feeling.
-- What makes you Happy?: If you are alreayd happy give us feedback on what makes you happy, so that we can use this data to improve our app
+- What makes you Happy?: If you are already happy give us feedback on what makes you happy, so that we can use this data to improve our app

 # Future Iterations: